nicc777/py-animus/doc/README.md

 # Basic Concepts

+## Manifests and Handler Classes for Manifests

 More people are getting familiar with [Kubernetes style Manifest files](https://kubernetes.io/docs/reference/glossary/?all=true#term-manifest).

-This solution allows users to create application logic that can implement the state as specified by a manifest file.
+Thr `animus` solution allows users to create application logic that can implement the state as specified by a manifest file, where each manifest is tied to a specific class implementing by linking the `kind` to an actual class that implements the desired state as defined in the manifest.

 > **Note**
 > Keep in mind the manifest always contains the desired state.